Carnegie Mellon University

 Students wishing to engage in research must find a research advisor before registering for research units.
 It is generally hard to find a research advisor before attending the Machine Learning Orientation, so students are encouraged to register for a full-time schedule of courses now and then drop one later if they choose to replace those units with research.

 Your Andrew UserID is automatically assigned when you are entered into the Student Information System.
 It is determined by an algorithm; you can't select your own UserID.
-There will be a short delay between when you return your Student Data Sheet to Dorothy and when your Andrew UserID is ready, since multiple departments are involved in this process.
 The university Andrew network is needed to view your student account, register for courses, sign up for health insurance, etc.

 All full-time students are required to carry health insurance and will be assessed a charge for the individual basic mandatory plan offered through the university student health insurance program.
 The charge will appear on the invoice of the first semester of attendance in the academic year.